 The truth is, the amount of time you should dedicate to your strategic planning depends on many factors.
 How many people are needed to give input?
 What is the magnitude of your challenges?
 Are your opportunities massive?
 Do you already have a long-term plan or are you just focused on 2019?

 In many cases, a good rule of thumb is to give two days to outlining the challenges, opportunities and threats.
 This is when you want to get input from your front-line managers, not just senior leaders.
 Afterwards, hold a follow up one or two-day session with business leaders to formulate your plans.
 That second strategic planning meeting could come on the heels of the first or be scheduled a week later.

 As organizations become larger and more complex, the value of an outside facilitator increases dramatically.

 Facilitators know how to keep things on track.
 They know how to pull out information that is valuable and how to shut down what is not.
-They help get decisions made and make detailed notes on exactly what was decided.
-They help people think differently and more strategically.
+Facilitators help get decisions made and make detailed notes on exactly what was decided.
+And they help people think differently and more strategically.